Running of the Bulls in Pamplona (San Fermin)

 9. Plaza del Castillo

-A word of warning … With the drinks flowing and the party in full swing you could be forgiven for forgetting that running the bulls is an extremely dangerous activity.
-Under no circumstances should you even consider running if you’re intoxicated.
+With the drinks flowing and the party in full swing you could be forgiven for forgetting that running the bulls is an extremely dangerous activity.
+Under no circumstances should you even consider running if you’ve been drinking alcohol.
 Not only are drunken people a risk to themselves they are also a risk to everyone else.
-There are plenty security guards and first aid personnel but there is little they can do during the running of the bulls such that 15 people have died and over 200 been seriously injured since 1924.

-Where to Watch the Running of the Bulls
+How to Watch the Running of the Bulls as a Spectator

 Your only other options are to go to the bullring and watch the end as the bulls (and some terrified runners) arrive in the arena.
 Alternatively, you could head for a bar and watch the bull run which is shown live every morning on national TV.